 The following Value Added Tax guidance note by Tolley provides comprehensive and up to date tax information covering:

-Until the Commonhold and Leasehold Reform Act 2002 (subscription sensitive), English law only recognised two forms of property ownership:
+Until the Commonhold and Leasehold Reform Act 2002, English law only recognised two forms of property ownership:

 From 2002 a new form of property interest was introduced called a commonhold interest in land and property.